 UK Employer Recruiting Guidelines

 UK Career Services is pleased that you are interested in recruiting and hiring students from The University of Kentucky.
 Campus career services offices offer many options to help you connect with students and fulfill your recruitment objectives.
 The Stuckert Career Center provides services for undergraduate and graduate students, and recent UK alumni.
-Separate career services offices are maintained for students in the College of Agriculture, Food and Environment; the College of Engineering; the Gatton College of Business and Economics; the Lewis Honors College; and the College of Law.
+Separate career services offices are maintained for students in the College of Engineering; the Gatton College of Business and Economics; the Lewis Honors College; and the College of Law.
 The University of Kentucky operates on a traditional semester schedule, and students graduate in May, August, and December.

 This document summarizes UK employer recruiting policies and procedures.
 Failure to abide by these guidelines may result in loss of recruiting privileges through UK.
 The UK Career Services Team offers assistance to employers and individuals in accordance with the Professional Standards for University Relations and Recruiting outlined by the National Association of Colleges and Employers (NACE).
 Final approval to use UK’s facilities and services rests with the UK Career Services leadership team.
 Permission to use UK Career Services’ facilities does not imply University approval or endorsement of the recruiting organization/individual or its policies, practices, or products/services.